Pennsylvania Lottery

 The Pennsylvania Lottery is a lottery operated by the Commonwealth of Pennsylvania.
-It was created by the Pennsylvania General Assembly on August 26, 1971; two months later, Henry Kaplan was appointed as its first executive director.
+It was created by the Pennsylvania General Assembly on August 26, 1971; from a bill sponsored by Harry Englehart.

+Two months later, Henry Kaplan was appointed as its first executive director.
 The Pennsylvania Lottery sold its first tickets on March 7, 1972, and drew its first numbers on March 15, 1972.

 Lottery proceeds

 By Pennsylvania law, at least 40 percent of Lottery proceeds are required to be paid as prizes, with another 27 percent towards funding programs.
 Currently, the Pennsylvania Lottery exceeds these requirements, as 60.9 percent is paid as prizes, 29.9 percent to programs, 6.7 percent is paid as retailer and vendor commissions and 2.5 percent is consumed as operating expenses.

 For the 2009–2010 fiscal year, approximately $3.065 billion in gross revenue was acquired through proceeds and interest.
 Approximately $1.87 billion was paid as prizes, $915.7 million to programs, $207 million was paid as retailer and vendor commissions, and $76.6 million was paid to advertising and operations.
 The gross revenue for fiscal year 2009–2010 represented an increase of approximately 59 percent in sales over fiscal year 2001–02.

 The Pennsylvania Lottery is the only US lottery that targets all of its proceeds to programs for its elderly residents.
 Since the beginning of the Lottery in 1972, more than $20.1 billion has been contributed to programs.

 In 2017, following a revenue decrease exceeding $75 million for the fiscal year 20162017, Pennsylvania passed a gaming expansion bill that authorized the sale of online lottery products.
 Governor Tom Wolf's budget plan for 2018 said that he and the state would use new revenues to "re-establish a $75 million reserve fund".